vmstio/docs/content/about/tos.md

 ### What is our data retention policy?

-We do not automatically delete data uploaded by our server users on any regular basis, however you may individually [schedule regular deletions](https://vmst.io/statuses_cleanup) of your previous posts.
+We do not automatically delete data uploaded by our server users on any regular basis; however, you may individually [schedule regular deletions](https://vmst.io/statuses_cleanup) of your previous posts.

-In order to minimize the growth of our database, we periodically purge remote user posts older than 90 days which has been received through federation (either directly or via relay) but have not been interacted with by a local user during that time.
+In order to minimize the growth of our database, we periodically purge remote user posts older than 90 days which have been received through federation (either directly or via relay) but have not been interacted with by a local user during that time.
-We also periodically purge media store data (images, videos, etc) from remote user posts that are older than 7 days, but this data may be retrieved on demand by our systems if requested again after this time period.
+We also periodically purge media store data (images, videos, etc.) from remote user posts that are older than 7 days, but this data may be retrieved on demand by our systems if requested again after this time period.

 #### Account deletion requests

-You may irreversibly [delete your account](https://docs.joinmastodon.org/user/moving/#delete) and your data at anytime.
+You may irreversibly [delete your account](https://docs.joinmastodon.org/user/moving/#delete) and your data at any time.

-When you delete your account, it is completely removed from the local database and a deletion request is sent to all federated servers that may be aware of your account.
+When you delete your account, it is completely removed from the local database, and a deletion request is sent to all federated servers that may be aware of your account.

-- Due to the decentralized nature of Mastodon and other circumstances outside out control, we cannot guarantee that all federated servers will receive or process the deletion.
+- Due to the decentralized nature of Mastodon and other circumstances outside our control, we cannot guarantee that all federated servers will receive or process the deletion.
 - If you have concerns that another server may still be holding your data after the completion of a deletion request, you will need to contact the administrators of that server relevant to their policies.

 We will make a good faith effort to automatically process all remote account deletion requests as they are received.